ospray/hdospray/doc/compilation.md

 ## Superbuild on Linux/MacOS

-OSPRay for Hydra contains a cmake superbuild script that builds external dependencies for you and is the recommended way of building OSPRay for Hydra.
+OSPRay for Hydra contains a cmake superbuild script that builds external dependencies for you and is the recommended way of building OSPRay for Hydra on Linux/Mac.
 Alternatively, instructions for manually building each component is also given.
 Currently, USD 23.02 is the default.

 ```